 Further south, however, this convenient and mnemonic system begins to break down.
 It seems that some extraneous matter, such as longitude, was allowed into consideration.
 (That wasn't allowed to interfere on the west: Spain and France are almost entirely within 7.5 degrees of the prime meridian; most of the Portuguese-Spanish border runs just east of the 7.5° W meridian, so Portugal would be mostly in the N time zone, if astronomy mattered very much.)
 At all events, Romania (with Moldova) is the northernmost former Warsaw-Pact country (aside from the USSR) to be in time zone B. The time-zone boundary continues south along Romania's western border with Hungary and then with Serbia, making the latter southerly country (jugo- means `south-') the northernmost Cyrillic-using country in time zone A.

 [This is by a little bit only.
 Bosnia, which extends almost as far north, uses both Cyrillic and Roman alphabets.
 A Bosnian immigrant who manages at a local Walgreen's told me that before the war (when she fled to Germany), television news in the former Yugoslav republic of Bosnia-Herzegovina would alternate alphabets, using Roman characters for captions one day, then Cyrillic captions the next day.
 (As far as she knows, the practice continues.)
 She found the Cyrillic inconvenient: although she studied and used both alphabets in school, she was always more comfortable with the Roman characters.
 Her husband professes surprise that she could find the Cyrillic difficult.
 Her grandparents used a version of Arabic script adapted to the same language (Serbo-Croatian, called ``Bosnian'' in this context).
 But Arabic script is a challenge even for Arabic.
 Even though the whole family speaks the same language, the Arabic script was practically a secret code; grandma would leave a note for grandpa, and he was the only one who could decipher it.
+Nowadays I'm told that in the US, cursive is similarly impenetrable to schoolchildren.

 The spelling of German by Yiddish-speakers may be regarded as a similar situation.
 My mother studies Yiddish every so often, despite her vow to stop learning new languages.
 I suppose Yiddish is a fair exception, since German is her native language and Hebrew is one of those languages she studied and half forgot.